Discover places to visit and attractions to explore.

 The apple orchards of Harcourt Valley are surrounded by rolling hills and healthy bushland.
 The scenery is beautiful, the native flora is wonderful and the wildlife can be captivating.

 58km of picturesque bush walking and mountain biking awesomeness.
-The Leanganook Track wends its way from Castlemaine to Bendigo.
-Some ...Read More
+The Leanganook Track wends from Castlemaine to Bendigo.
+Some of the ...Read More

 Near the peak of Mt Alexander, you'll find huge, picturesque granite outcrops just a short ...Read More